aiweizeng/microscopy/README.md

 ## Simple ImageJ macros

-To open them, just drag the .ijm file into the ImageJ toolbar
+To open them, just drag the .ijm file into the ImageJ toolbar.

+This link has all of the possible ImageJ macro functions: https://imagej.net/ij/developer/macro/functions.html

 ### Save_all_images.ijm
 This is for when you have multiple images open in ImageJ and you want to save them all at once and then close the windows.